HISTORY OF HOLIDAY FRUITCAKE

 He was not the first to deride the seasonal loaf, but this anecdote persists.

 Italy’s dense, sweet-and-spicy panforte (literally, “strong bread”) dates back to the 13th-century Tuscan town of Sienna.

 Genoa’s is denser and called pandolce or “sweet bread.”

 Milan has more of a bread loaf consistency confection that is lighter but still includes dried candied fruits.

-My favorite Italian restaurant in South Kensington, London hangs panettone in foil-wrapped packages from cords above the diners, as decorations and advertisements.
+Pierino, my favorite Italian restaurant in South Kensington, London, hangs panettone in foil-wrapped packages from cords above the diners as decorations and advertisements.

 Germany’s stollen is a tapered loaf coated with melted butter and dusted with powdered sugar that’s more bread-like in consistency.
 It has been a Dresden delicacy since the 1400s and has its own annual StollenFest.
-It was only after Pope Innocent VIII granted the use of butter in the 1400s, lifting the church regulation, that milk and butter became stollen ingredients.
+Only after Pope Innocent VIII granted the use of butter in the 1400s, lifting the church regulation, that milk and butter become stollen ingredients.
 There are Austrian and Dutch recipes as well.
 I get mine at a local Dutch bakery.

-Black cake in the British Caribbean Islands, a boozy descendant of Britain’s plum pudding where the fruit is soaked in rum for months, or even as long as a year.
+Black cake in the British Caribbean Islands is a boozy descendant of Britain’s plum pudding, where the fruit is soaked in rum for months or even as long as a year.
 Yo ho!